Maori Symbol for Safe Passage over Water

 Maori Symbol for

 Hi!
 My name is Sean West, and I am a kayaker, scuba diver, lifeguard, surfer, sailor, and raft guide from Asheville, North Carolina.
 I started wearing a Hei Matau in 2005, when I first saw the symbols at a rock festival and bought a few for kayaking friends.
 We've been wearing them since then as symbols of friendship, love of nature, and good times on the water.
 Since starting to import these carvings in early 2008, I have had the privilege of sharing the symbols with some incredible people.
-This has allowed me to keep exploring, helped support the incredible carvers of a Balinese fishing village and hopefully spread some good vibes around the world.
+This has allowed me to keep learning and exploring, helped support the incredible carvers of a Balinese fishing village and hopefully spread some good vibes around the world.
 Thank you again for checking out the site, and if you have any questions, please donít hesitate to contact me.
 Stay safe on the water!

 About the Necklaces and their Symbolism